If you're looking to get involved in the financial markets, there is no time like the present.

-Robinhood offers over 5,000 different stocks for you to choose from.
-From large-cap names such as Amazon, Google, and Apple, to the smallest biotech names, Robinhood can cover all demographics of companies you may be looking for.
+Robinhood offers over 5,000 stocks for you to choose from.
+From large-cap names such as Amazon, Google, and Apple, to the smallest biotech names, Robinhood can cover all types of companies you may be looking for.

 Robinhood offers ETFs as well.
 An ETF is a pooled investment, bundling multiple securities together to align with a certain index, sector, or specific field of interest.

 Robinhood offers options trading on its platform.
-Options give you the right but not the obligation to buy or sell a security at a certain price.
-They are important investment tools to hedge your risk in the market but are complex.
+Options give investors the right but not the obligation to buy or sell a security at a certain price.
+They are important investment tools to hedge risk in the market.
+These are valuable but complex investment instruments.

 For those looking to get into the world of cryptocurrencies, you can trade a limited number of digital currencies on the app.

 Robinhood Cash Management is a program that automatically lets you earn competitive interest rates on uninvested money in your account.

 Robinhood’s versatility and affordability seem almost too good to be true, but its stock referral program only makes it better.

 First of all, when you sign up, you will get a completely free stock.